jchute/parallax/README.md

 CSS

     .yourDiv {
-        background-image: url(/path/to/image.jpg); /* Only Background Position is effected */
+        background: url(/path/to/image.jpg) no-repeat #000000; /* Only the Background Position is effected by this script */ }
-    }

 ### Set image in declaration